NEHAL-PK/HOG-MHI-Action-Recognition/README.md

-# HOG-MHI-Action-Recognition
+# HOG-MHI-Action-Recognition(Computer vision)
-Testing the research paper methodology and result(Link available in readme) https://ieeexplore.ieee.org/document/7421017 use block diagram to follow
+Testing the research paper methodology and result(Link available in readme) https://ieeexplore.ieee.org/document/7421017 use a block diagram to follow